eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 Status: approved

-The Ankaios CLI shall support the cli argument `--insecure` with short alias `-k`.
+The Ankaios CLI shall support the cli argument `--insecure` (short alias `-k`), alternatively configurable via the environment variable `ANK_INSECURE` which has lower priority compared to explicitly provided cli arguments.

 Comment:
 The Ankaios CLI supports an insecure communication channel to the Ankaios server.
 Communicating over insecure channels is convenient during an evaluation or a development phase.